-6.5 Finland specific barriers and drivers
+5.5 Finland specific barriers

-Apart from the more general barriers (see Chapter 6.2) there are some Finland specific regulatory related barriers which has been identified, see Table 7.
+This study lists barriers that market actors perceive as barriers.
+These barriers may limit the development of distributed electricity production but may not be actual barriers for a sound development.
+Apart from the more general perceived barriers (see Chapter 5.2) there are some Finland specific perceived regulatory related barriers which has been identified, see Table 7.

-Table 7: Policy and market barriers in Finland
+Table 7: Perceived policy and market barriers in Finland